agrd22/edgenuity-helper/README.md

 Edgenuity helper provides additional resources to aid you in completing lessons.
 Currently aids in the completion of vocabulary tasks.

+### ARCHIVED AS OF 8/31/22
+I no longer have access to an edgenuity course, so development cannot continue.
+Script was working as of early '22.
+If you would like to make any changes, fork the repository and tinker with the code yourself.
+It is not obfuscated, minimized, or anything that hampers readability.

 ### TODO
 - ~~Set clipboard text to button text~~